tuanlvm/ContraVis/README.md

 INTRODUCTION

-This is an implementation of ContraVis - a method for contrastive and visual topic modeling.
+This is an implementation of ContraVis - contrastive and visual topic modeling for comparing document collections.

 Usage: